jaiarobotics/jaiabot/src/doc/markdown/page50_communications.md

     }
 ```

-The xbee encryption configuration can be read in: /etc/jaiabot/xbee_encryption.pb.cfg
+The xbee encryption configuration can be read in from: /etc/jaiabot/xbee_encryption.pb.cfg

 ```
 # Use Advanced Encryption Standard (AES)